exploring self-realization, sacred personhood, and full humanity

 What are these “sparks in the mind”?

 When we enter the state, or the condition, of the Dazzling Darkness, we come face to face with snippets of “the truth.”
 Momentarily, we see a very small something.
 And these tiny flares of insight accumulate.
 Over time, like building a 1000-piece puzzle, a new view of reality will come into focus.
 We're literally changed from the inside out.
 Over time, over the coming years, lots of people will tell you, "you're so different now, how did you get ahead of me?"
 Well, it happened overnight - the "long dark night of the soul."
-And in that Dazzling Darkness, you will never be the same again, as you begin to see and perceive things that escape everyone -- anyone who’s still led by the ego – whether in this world or the next.
+And in that Dazzling Darkness, you will never be the same again, as you begin to see and perceive things that escape everyone -- anyone still led by the ego – whether in this world or the next.

 Elenchus.
 People ask the author, Why don’t you have your books and articles in paper-print?
-What many don’t understand is that, if one’s writings represent an “open channel” to a higher source, it’s never really finished.
+What many don’t understand is that, if one’s writings represent an “open channel” to a higher source, they're never really finished.

 Kairissi.
 There’s always some new insight to add or modify.
 And so, what do you do with that fresh addendum if you’re stuck with paper-print?

-K. I keep saying I’m on duty only during “business hours,” but they don’t listen.
+K. I keep saying I’m on duty only during business hours, but they don’t listen.
 Anyway, are you seeing something new about the Dazzling Darkness, Elenchus? – I can tell that you are.

-E. Well… recently two new articles were added to the “quantum” page, on “determinism” and “redefining truth.”
+E. Well, recently two new articles were added to the “quantum” page, on “determinism” and “redefining truth.”
 The general subject had to do with Newton’s “clockwork” physics being superseded by quantum theory.
 And as I thought about it, the new quantum science sounded like the Dazzling Darkness.

-K. You’ll need to tell us what this means.
+K. You’ll need to explain this.